Vocal register: Glottal configurations

+In this case, falsetto could also be referred to as head voice as it applies to female voices as well.
+There also exist the terms chestmix (more adducted) and headmix (more abducted), which refer to other spaces on this continuum.

+Registers

-Vocal fry register
+Vocal fry

 The vocal fry register is the lowest vocal register and is produced through a loose glottal closure which will permit air to bubble through with a popping or rattling sound of a very low frequency.
 The chief use of vocal fry in singing is to obtain pitches of very low frequency which are not available in modal voice.
 This register may be used therapeutically to improve the lower part of the modal register.
 This register is not used often in singing, but male quartet pieces, and certain styles of folk music for both men and women have been known to do so.

-Modal voice register
+Modal voice

 The modal voice is the usual register for speaking and singing, and the vast majority of both are done in this register.
 As pitch rises in this register, the vocal folds are lengthened, tension increases, and their edges become thinner.
 A well-trained singer or speaker can phonate two octaves or more in the modal register with consistent production, beauty of tone, dynamic variety, and vocal freedom.
 This is possible only if the singer or speaker avoids static laryngeal adjustments and allows the progression from the bottom to the top of the register to be a carefully graduated continuum of readjustments.

-Falsetto register
+Falsetto

 The falsetto register lies above the modal voice register and overlaps the modal register by approximately one octave.
 The characteristic sound of falsetto is flute-like with few overtones present.
 The essential difference between the modal and falsetto registers lies in the amount and type of vocal cord involvement.
 The falsetto voice is produced by the vibration of the ligamentous edges of the vocal cords, in whole or in part, and the main body of the fold is more or less relaxed.
 In contrast, the modal voice involves the whole vocal cord with the glottis opening at the bottom first and then at the top.
 The falsetto voice is also more limited in dynamic variation and tone quality than the modal voice.

-Whistle register
+Whistle

 The whistle register is the highest register of the human voice.
 The whistle register is so called because the timbre of the notes that are produced from this register are similar to that of a whistle or the upper notes of a flute, whereas the modal register tends to have a warmer, less shrill timbre.